DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- The Key Mapper UI reads KeyLayoutMap (KLM) names from the Remap file.
 Keys not in the selection box may be edited manually into the text fields.
 		- Select row then code to remap, then the same for the VK code that you're mapping to.
 Then mapping type.
 Finally, edit any state mappings etc. manually.
 		- For most modifiers, you can select Left/Right or use the generic mod.
 The modifier is used in Mod, Tap-or-Mod (ToM) and MoDK mappings.
 		- The mapping is written into the `Layouts_Override` file.
-If that key is also mapped in your (Base)Layout.ini, write the line to `layout.ini` or it won't work.
+If that key is also mapped in your (Base)Layout.ini, write the line to `Layout.ini` or it won't work.
-		- Added a `Write to layout.ini` button to the KeyMapper.
+		- Added a `Write to Layout.ini` button to the KeyMapper.
 Such mappings will override other LayStack mappings.
 The default Submit button writes to `Layout_Override`.
 	- The Settings UI lets you choose between several EPKL settings.
 It shows their current value and any same-line comments.
 Edit their value and submit.
 		- The UI-adjustable settings have to be in the `Settings_Default` file and specified in the "setInGUI" entry of the `EPKL_Tables.ini` file.
 		- To allow the Settings UI to work, EPKL can now use a Settings Override/Default stack (like with the Layouts files) instead of just `EPKL_Settings.ini`.